Read This First

 Prompt 3: Provide 5 examples of basic scientific tools and procedures being use in historical analyses.

-The section turns on Radiocarbon Dating, DNA Analysis, and Dendrochronology.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Radiocarbon Dating, DNA Analysis, and Dendrochronology in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Radiocarbon Dating distinct from DNA Analysis.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Radiocarbon Dating distinct from DNA Analysis.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Relationship Between Forensic Science and History, Key Similarities and Differences, and Historians as Scientists.
+Treat Relationship Between Forensic Science and History, Key Similarities and Differences, and Historians as Scientists as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

-The added methodological insight is that History as Forensic Science should be judged by how it handles error.
+The methodological question in History as Forensic Science is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Artifacts